How to use Sudo on Debian

 sudo -v

-To use Sudo on your Debian system, you must first install the Sudo package.
-This is particularly important as Sudo plays a central role in system administration.
+To use Sudo on your Debian system, first install the Sudo package.
 Follow these steps:

 1.Update the package sources: